Tre5et/scribus-dummy/README.md

 - Functions as provided in the scripter documentation
 - Function Arguments as documented (if documented having the correct default value, otherwise having a generic descriptive default value)
 - Return Types as documented (if documented returning the correct value, otherwise returning a generic descriptive value)
-- Throwable Errors as documented (behind descriptive if clauses that are correct if documented, otherwise always false)
+- Documentation strings from the docs (not done)

 ### Currently Included
 - Predefined Constants
 - Errors
 - Document Commands
+- Master Page Commands
+- Layers
 - Page Commands
-- Master Page Commands
 - Creating & Destroying Objects
 - Selecting Objects
 - Creating & Manipulating Styles